-Fish fillets poached in a spicy tomato sauce, an abundance of vegetables and chickpea.
-Our Moroccan Fish Tagine is the perfect topping for couscous, and it done in 30 minutes!
+Fish fillets poached in a spicy tomato sauce, and an abundance of vegetables and chickpeas.
+My Moroccan Fish Tagine is the perfect topping for couscous, and it’s done in 30 minutes!
 Delicious and healthy doesn’t get any better!

-Studded with loads of white fish, rainbow peppers, and lighty spiced tomato sauce, this Moroccan fish tagine recipe feels—and tastes—exceedingly fancy with zero fuss.
+Studded with loads of white fish, rainbow peppers, and a lightly spiced tomato sauce, this Moroccan fish tagine recipe feels—and tastes—exceedingly fancy with zero fuss.

 Bring On The Tagine.

-Our Tagine recipe feels—and tastes—exceedingly fancy with exactly zero fuss.
-It’s a tradition in our house, and we know it’ll find a happy home in yours, too!
+It’s a tradition in my house, and I know it’ll find a happy home in yours, too!

 What is a Tagine?

 A tagine is a conical earthenware pot, and the dish prepared in the tagine pot shares the same name as it’s cooking vessel.
 It’s kind of funny how that worked out.
 Moroccans kept it simple; let’s just call everything to do with this pot a tagine.